 Member Position Term Expires

-Daniel Galvin III Chairman December 2018
+Daniel Galvin III Chairman December 2022

-William Arnone, Jr. Vice Chairman December 2018
+William Arnone, Jr. Vice Chairman December 2022

-J. Matthew Mullan Board Member December 2018

-Richard A. Dowd Board Member December 2020
+Lisa A. Badenfort Board Member December 2020

 Christopher L. Grabill Board Member December 2020

+J. Matthew Mullan Board Member December 2020

-Mary Watts Board Member December 2020
+Mary Watts Board Member December 2022

-Lisa A. Badenfort Board Member December 2020
+Glen Wright Board Member December 2020

-City Staff.
+Senior Staff.
 Set forth below are biographies of members of senior staff of the City with responsibility for the Enterprise.
 Operations of the Enterprise are carried out under the general supervision of the City's Director of Utilities.
 Daily operations of the Enterprise are under the direct supervision of the Deputy Director - Local Utility Operations.

 Sean McGlynn, City Manager.
-Sean P. McGlynn has been serving as the City of Santa Rosa's City Manager since the middle of September 2014.
+Sean P. McGlynn has been serving as the City of Santa Rosa's City Manager since September 2014.
 Prior to his current position, Mr. McGlynn served as Deputy City Manager for El Paso, Texas, the 19th most populous city in the country.
 Mr. McGlynn oversaw a diverse portfolio that included Aviation, City Development (El Paso's planning and economic development functions), Community Development, Destination El Paso, Libraries, Museums and Cultural Affairs, Parks, and the Zoo.
-The operating budget of the portfolio was over \$130 million and had over 1,000 employees.
-He oversaw the implementation of a \$500 million dollar Quality of Life bond investment, which garnered an over 70 percent voter approval in 2012.
-Mr. McGlynn managed El Paso's participation in the Rockefeller Foundation's 100 Resilient Cities initiative, for which El Paso was selected from nearly 400 applicants worldwide for inclusion in the first cohort of 32 cities.
-During his tenure as Deputy City Manager, the economic development team, after little job creation activity since 2007, added 1,100 jobs and recruited two large companies to El Paso: Prudential and Schneider Electric.
-In May 2014, El Paso's City Council asked Mr. McGlynn to serve as Interim City Manager to ensure a smooth and productive transition between City Managers.

-Prior to serving as Deputy City Manager, Mr. McGlynn was the head of El Paso's Museums and Cultural Affairs where he reorganized funding opportunities to support local individual arts, launched the Public Art program, created a unique incentive package to encourage downtown events, oversaw multiple award winning exhibitions, programs, and processes, developed a public private partnership for 40 plus live/work artist spaces, garnered multiple National Endowment for the Arts grants, and was recognized by his peers as a national leader by being elected President of the Urban Arts Federation.
+Prior to serving as Deputy City Manager, Mr. McGlynn was the head of El Paso's Museums and Cultural Affairs.
 Prior to his work in El Paso, Mr. McGlynn served six years in the Department of Cultural Affairs in New York City where he was responsible for an operating budget of over \$150 million and a ten-year capital plan in excess of \$800 million.
 He was also responsible for creating a City-wide after school initiative with New York City's Department of Youth and Community Development, as well as serving on the board of over ten arts and culture not-for-profit organizations.